elsampsa/valkka-examples/docs/_build/html/_sources/intro.txt

 The project
 -----------

-Valkka is in early beta stage.
+Valkka is in alpha stage.
 Even so, you can do lot of stuff with it - all the things we have promised here in the intro, at least.
 Check out the tentative project timetable :ref:`here<timetable>`

 Valkka examples, i.e. the python3 code is MIT licensed.